raspiblitz/raspiblitz/README.md

 ![ExtraPower](pictures/extrapower.png)

-**Background: If the blockchain was already on the HDD or was aquired sucessfully, the script `60finsihHDD.sh` will be called.
+**Background: If the blockchain was already on the HDD or was acquired successfully, the script `60finsihHDD.sh` will be called.
 It will further prepare the HDD and start the bitcoin service.*

 #### Lightning